kenany/nwitch/README.md

   - **Modular.** Only download and execute what you need for your channel.
 This results in faster startup times and no cluttered interfaces, which gives you more time for streaming.
-  - **Open-source.** Why give a closed-source bot moderation priveledges?
+  - **Open-source.** Why give a closed-source bot moderation privileges?
 You don't know when the author could go rogue! nwitch's complete source code can be viewed and audited, which makes it more trustworthy than any other bot out there (if you read the source, of course).